Ace-Alch/Sounder/Code & Sim/README.md

 # Coding
 ## The ideal code must have these criteria and functions:
   1. System ON/OFF Control:
-     The system operates normally when the on/off switch is turned on.
+    -The system operates normally when the on/off switch is turned on.
 If it is turned off, the system remains powered but stops operating.
 During this time, it waits in a low-power mode until the switch is turned back on.
 This ensures energy efficiency and readiness to resume operation without a full restart.
   3. Frequency Reporting to Virtual Terminal:
      •	The frequency of the sound is reported to the Proteus virtual terminal.
 The format of the message is: “Frequency is x Hz”, where x is the current frequency.
 The values are sent at regular intervals of 2 seconds to provide real-time feedback.
   4. Frequency Control via Potentiometer: